jnlewis/notai-web/README.md

 7. When release condition is fulfilled, the assets in the temporary escrow is transferred to the recipient.
 8. In the event that payment expiry specified in Step 2 has elapsed, the sender can cancel the payment where the assets will be transferred back to the sender address.

-**Service Fee** A service fee of 0.5 GAS is applied for each payment created.
+**Service Fee**: A service fee of 0.5 GAS is applied for each payment created.
 This fee will be transferred to the Smart Contract.
 Part of this fee will be used to pay for the Oracle service used to verify the payment release condition when the recipient releases a payment.

 ## Technologies

 **Frontend Application (UX)**

-- The application is developed in TypeScript with ReactJs and NextJs framework.
+- The front end web application is developed in TypeScript with ReactJs and NextJs framework.

 **Blockchain Smart Contract**

-- The blockchain network used is <a href="https://www.neo.org/" target="_blank">NEO</a>.
+- The smart contract is developed in C# and deployed on <a href="https://www.neo.org/" target="_blank">NEO blockchain</a>.
-- **Neo VM**: Decentralized storage and application execution.
+- **Neo VM**: Used for decentralized storage and smart contract execution.
-- **Neo Oracle Service**: Allows data access to any API on the internet from the blockchain (https://docs.neo.org/docs/en-us/advanced/oracle.html
+- **Neo Oracle Service**: Used to access any API on the internet from the blockchain (https://docs.neo.org/docs/en-us/advanced/oracle.html

 ## Architecture